Bird Dogging 101

 What is bird dogging?

 Most simply put, a “Bird Dog” is someone who seeks out real estate properties for investors and gets paid a fee.
-Some people use bird dogging interchangeably with wholesalers.
+Some people use Bird dogging interchangeably with wholesalers.
 I believe these are essentially different considering a wholesaler takes a few extra steps before providing the deal to investors.
-I will cover wholesaling in a separate blog post so you can understand the differences.
+I will cover wholesaling in a separate blog post so you can understand the differences. (update: please see Wholesaling 101)

 Now that we covered what a bird dog is, let’s discuss the steps in getting started: